MayouKurayami/KK_BetterSquirt/README.md

 - **Squirt Shortcut Key** - Key to manually trigger squirting **(Default: None)**

-- **Touch Sensitivity** - Chance of triggering squirts when touching the girl's vagina/crotch
+- **Touch Sensitivity** - How frequently squirts triggered when touching the girl's vagina/crotch
   Set to 0 to disable this feature **(Default: 30)**

 - **Improved Particles** - Replaces vanilla squirt with a more realistic one **(Default: Enabled)**